-The call to get involved for 2022 is now closed.
+The call to get involved for 2023 is now open!

 Taking an active part in the work of the Association ensures that all activities are shaped by Members’ priorities and also offer valuable opportunities for professional development and recognition.

-We issue an open call annually for Members to become more involved in the work of ALT and this year's call is now open.
+We issue an open call annually for Members in good-standing to become more involved in the work of ALT and this year's call is now open.

-As part of our commitment to promoting equality, diversity and inclusion in ALT, we have implemented a new survey as part of the call to get involved.
+We work hard to ensure that our governance and volunteer committees are representative of ALT’s wider membership across sectors aligned to our commitment to promoting equality, diversity and inclusion in ALT.
+To help us track our progress, we ask that you complete our monitoring survey as part of the call to get involved.

 Professional development, research & accreditation